alexpanter/modules_testing/README.md

 ## Conclusion ##

-Headers will probably not be a magical fix to all C++-related problems, but I am convinced that over time this has the potential to revolutionize the language, remove a lot of the anger and resentment upon the complicated build setups often required for C++-projects, and introduce a lot of new programmers to the language who will happily live their lives unknowlingly of the header-horrors of the past.
+Modules will probably not be a magical fix to all C++-related problems, but I am convinced that over time this has the potential to revolutionize the language, remove a lot of the anger and resentment upon the complicated build setups often required for C++-projects, and introduce a lot of new programmers to the language who will happily live their lives unknowlingly of the header-horrors of the past.

+Arguably the most important feature in C++ since templates, modules will greatly modernize the language and can potentially remove _a lot_ of unnecessary complexity (I would argue at least 50%, thought that is clearly and undocumented postulate!).